dydxprotocol/solo/README.md

 iterated in its entirety in `O(m)`, where `m` represents the number of items.
  - Added `isRecyclable` field to the `Storage.Market` struct that denotes a market being allowed to be removed and reused.
 The technicalities of this implementation are intricate and cautious.
-Recyclable markets may only interact with Solo through the Recyclable smart contract, expirations, and liquidations.
+Recyclable markets may only interact with DolomiteMargin through the Recyclable smart contract, expirations, and liquidations.
 The recyclable smart contract has logic for depositing, withdrawing, withdrawing after recycling, and trading with instances of `IExchangeWrapper`.
-Using this recyclable smart contract as a proxy, the implementation can finely control how a user interacts with Solo via this market.
+Using this recyclable smart contract as a proxy, the implementation can finely control how a user interacts with DolomiteMargin via this market.
 However, there are two circumstances where control cannot be maintained, expirations and liquidations.
 If an expiration or liquidation occurs, a check is done that ensures no collateral is held in by a user whose address is not the same as the `IRecyclable` (recall, IRecyclable is the user in all other circumstances) smart contract.
 This ensures